Niehztog/freshrss-af-readability/README.md

 - Preserves original formatting when possible

 ## Requirements
+- PHP 8.1+-
+- ext-dom
+- ext-xml
+- ext-curl
-- PHP 8.1+, ext-dom, ext-xml, and ext-mbstring
+- ext-mbstring
+(verify by `php -m` and `php -v` in the webserver's terminal or check the phpinfo output)

 ## Installation